-1972: Retiring goaltender Bruce Gamble is honored before a 4-4 tie with the Pittsburgh Penguins at the Spectrum.
+1972 -- Retiring goaltender Bruce Gamble was honored before a 4-4 tie with the Pittsburgh Penguins at the Spectrum.
 The goalkeeper had unknowingly suffered a heart attack during the first period of a February game before posting a 3-1 victory over the Canucks in Vancouver, and the heart attack was diagnosed after the contest.

-2003: The Flyers received goals from Kim Johnsson, Jeremy Roenick, Mark Recchi, and Radovan Somik, and Roman Cechmanek needed to only turn aside 10 shots to post his 20th career regular season shutout in a 4-0 triumph over the Columbus Blue Jackets.
+2003 -- The Flyers received goals from Kim Johnsson, Jeremy Roenick, Mark Recchi, and Radovan Somik, and Roman Cechmanek needed to only turn aside 10 shots to post his 20th career regular season shutout in a 4-0 triumph over the Columbus Blue Jackets at the Wachovia Center.